skit-ai/johnny/README.md

 You provide a .csv containting a column called `audio_url` / `s3_audio_url`.
 And `johnny`, downloads all those audios, converts them to 8kHz 16bit .wav audios, and puts them in a directory/path you provide in `-output`.

+The audios on S3 can be .raw/.flac or any format. doesn't matter.

-Optionally you can provide the resulting output frequency/sample rate you want at `-rate`. ("8k", "16k", "22k", "44k" anyting that ffmpeg accepts)
+Optionally you can provide the resulting output frequency/sample rate you want at `-rate`. ("8k", "16k", "22k", "44k" anything that `ffmpeg` accepts)
 Optionally you can also provide the number of concurrent goroutine workers you want at `-workers`.